cbeer/nom-xml/README.md

 [![Build Status](https://secure.travis-ci.org/cbeer/nom.png)](http://travis-ci.org/cbeer/nom)

-A library to help you tame sprawling XML schemas
+A library to help you tame sprawling XML schemas.

 NOM allows you to define a “terminology” to ease translation between XML and ruby objects – you can query the xml for Nodes or node values without ever writing a line of XPath.
+NOM is built on top of [nokogiri](http://nokogiri.org) decorators, which means you can mix-and-match NOM accessors with nokogiri xpaths, xml manipulation, and traversing and it will just work.

 Some Handy Links
 ----------------
+Here are some resources to help you learn more about nom-xml:

-[API](http://rubydoc.info/github/cbeer/nom) - A reference to NOM's classes [#projecthydra](http://webchat.freenode.net/?channels=#projecthydra) on irc.freenode.net
+- [API](http://rubydoc.info/github/cbeer/nom) - A reference to NOM's classes
+- [#projecthydra](http://webchat.freenode.net/?channels=#projecthydra) on irc.freenode.net
-[Project Hydra Google Group](http://groups.google.com/group/hydra-tech) - community mailing list and forum
+- [Project Hydra Google Group](http://groups.google.com/group/hydra-tech) - community mailing list and forum

 An Example
 ---------------